builtByJava/builtByJava/README.md

 ### Hi there !👋

-My name is Dan Warcholak and I am a Full Stack Web Developer.
+My name is Dan Warcholak and I am a Full Stack Software Developer.

 - 🔭 I’m currently working on ...